-At December 31, 2006 and 2005, the fair value of investments denominated in foreign currencies, including accrued interest, allocated to the Bank was \$5,612 million and \$3,461 million, respectively.
+At December 31, 2007 and 2006, the fair value of investments denominated in foreign currencies, including accrued interest, allocated to the Bank was \$12,627 million and \$5,612 million, respectively.
 The fair value of government debt instruments was determined by reference to quoted prices for identical securities.
 The cost basis of foreign currency deposits and securities purchased under agreements to resell, adjusted for accrued interest, approximates fair value.
-Similar to the U.S. government securities discussed in Note 4, unrealized gains or losses have no effect on the ability of a Reserve Bank, as a central bank, to meet its financial obligations and responsibilities.
+Similar to the U.S. government securities discussed in Note 4, unrealized gains or losses have no effect on the ability of a Reserve Bank, as central bank, to meet its financial obligations and responsibilities.

-Total System investments denominated in foreign currencies were \$20,482 million and \$18,928 million at December 31, 2006 and 2005, respectively.
-At December 31, 2006 and 2005, the fair value of the total System investments denominated in foreign currencies, including accrued interest, was \$20,434 million and \$18,965 million, respectively.
+Total System investments denominated in foreign currencies were \$47,295 million and \$20,482 million at December 31, 2007 and 2006, respectively.
+At December 31, 2007 and 2006, the fair value of the total System investments denominated in foreign currencies, including accrued interest, was \$47,274 million and \$20,434 million, respectively.

-The maturity distribution of investments denominated in foreign currencies that were allocated to the Bank at December 31, 2006, was as follows (in millions):
+The maturity distribution of investments denominated in foreign currencies that were allocated to the Bank at December 31, 2007, was as follows (in millions):